robscott/k8s-website/content/en/docs/concepts/services-networking/ingress.md

 A default backend is often configured in an Ingress controller to service any requests that do not match a path in the spec.

+### Path Types

+Each path in an Ingress has a corresponding path type.
+There are three supported path types:

+* **ImplementationSpecific:** With this default path type, matching is up to the IngressClass.
+Implementations can treat this as a separate PathType or treat it identically to Prefix or Exact path types

+* **Exact:** Matches the URL path exactly and with case sensitivity.

+* **Prefix:** PathTypePrefix matches based on a URL path prefix split by '/'.
+  Matching is case sensitive and done on a path element by element basis.
+A path element refers to the list of labels in the path split by the '/' separator.
+A request is a match for path p if every p is an element-wise prefix of p of the request path.
+Note that if the last element of the path is a substring of the last element in request path, it is not a match (e.g. /foo/bar matches /foo/bar/baz, but does not match /foo/barbaz).

+#### Multiple Matches
+In some cases, multiple paths within an Ingress will match a request.
+In those cases precedence will be given first to the longest matching path.
+If two paths are still equally matched, precedence will be given to paths with an exact path type over prefix path type.

 ### Default Backend

 An Ingress with no rules sends all traffic to a single default backend.
 The default